 When selling a property you should tell your real estate agent whether the property is currently, or has been previously, used as a short-term rental.
 The current or previous use of the property as a short-term rental may be considered a material fact by some buyers.
 If so, disclosure of material facts requirements apply.

 If you are asking your real estate agent to market your property as a potential short-term rental to prospective purchasers, any advertising or promotion should tell buyers to explore the suitability for short-term renting.
 It is important to qualify that use of the property as a short-term rental would be subject to any relevant council or public health approvals.
-Note that a new registration scheme is coming.
-Visit the Department of Planning, Lands and Heritage for more information.

 What is changing?